 - Once the free trial is over there’s a monthly charge.

 - Other fees apply, such as for depositing cash and cheques or for making international transactions.

 Our verdict: Is a Lloyds business account worth it?

 If you’re after a well-known high street brand, then it’s worth considering a business bank account with Lloyds.
 A major advantage here is the ability to bank online, on mobile, by telephone or in branch, which will appeal to those who might not be comfortable with a digital-only bank account from one of the newer players.

-As one of the biggest UK banks, you can also take advantage of Lloyds’ ability to offer overdrafts, business loans and business credit cards.
+As one of the biggest UK banks, you can also take advantage of Lloyds’ ability to offer overdrafts, business loans and business credit cards and charge cards.

 There’s also a free trial period with Lloyds business accounts, but you’ll have to stump up the monthly fee, as well as the other banking transaction fees, when it ends.